Polymarket Bot Backtesting Strategies Guide for 2026

 What is backtesting in prediction markets?

-Backtesting in prediction markets involves testing trading strategies against historical data to evaluate their effectiveness.
-Traders simulate trades based on past market conditions to see how their strategies would have performed.
-This process helps them refine their approaches and make informed decisions before engaging in live trading.
+Backtesting in prediction markets refers to the process of testing a trading strategy against historical data to evaluate its potential effectiveness.
+This involves simulating trades based on past market conditions to see how the strategy would have performed.
+By analyzing these results, traders can make informed decisions about whether to implement the strategy in real-time trading.

 Want to Copy Top Polymarket Traders Automatically?